-At most types of stores, a $1 coupon shaves a buck off the price you pay for an item.
+At most stores, a $1 coupon shaves a buck off the price you pay for an item.
 But at the dollar store, a $1 coupon gets you something for free.

 Yes, you can use coupons at many dollar stores.
-Major chains offer their own coupons or accept manufacturer coupons — or both — as we detail in “7 Secrets to Saving More at the Dollar Store.”
+Major chains offer their own coupons or accept manufacturer coupons — or both — as we detail in “7 Ways to Save Even More at Dollar Stores.”

 So in theory, scoring freebies at the dollar store is as easy as finding $1 coupons for items sold at your favorite dollar store.